 Christmas is a holiday worldwide, but the busiest time at work for you.
 When does your year start?

-Actually, we get Christmas wish lists all year long.
-Children have wishes all throughout the year, but it really gets going in October.
-Then, my elves have to work at full blast.
-It’s very important that each order is categorized correctly, so that each elf knows what to pack and by when.
+Actually we get Christmas wish lists all year long.
+Children have wishes all throughout the year but it really gets going in October.
+Then my elves have to work at full blast.
+It’s very important that each order is categorized correctly so each elf knows what to pack and by when.
 It’s also important to have an overview of wish lists that haven’t been fulfilled yet or have been changed.
 Some children change their wish lists several times during the year – sometimes several times during a week!
 We have to record all of this so that we don’t deliver the wrong toy.
 That would be a catastrophe.

 How many children do you have to deliver to in one night?

-There are 7,284,283,000 people in the world, 3 billion of whom are children.
-And I have to deliver to all of them in one night with my eight reindeer.
-For this, I need exact timing and a supply chain without any gaps.
+There are 7,534,283,000 people in the world, 2 billion of whom are children.
+And I have to deliver to all of them in one night with my eight reindeers!
+For this I need exact timing and a supply chain without any gaps.
 My team and I work the entire year through up to this very special day and there cannot be any mistakes.
 If I don’t stick to the delivery date, I lose the trust of my most important customers – the children.
-I can’t afford any damage to my image.
+We can’t afford any damage.
 If the children don’t believe in me, I wouldn’t exist.

 How do you handle the sheer number of orders, all with the same delivery date?

 I have a lot of help!
-To get a grip on all the orders, I use the solution of JAGGAER, a globally recognized for procurement optimization.
+To get a grip on all the orders, I use JAGGAER, a globally recognized for procurement optimization.
 I especially use the solutions for complex logistics: Vendor Managed Inventory, call-off, Kanban, and more.
 As soon as an order arrives, this is processed immediately and made available.
-To keep storage costs at the North Pole as low as possible, I deliver the presents to hubs strategically placed all around the world before they travel the final few miles on December 24th to find their way under the Christmas tree.
+To keep storage costs, at the North Pole, as low as possible I deliver the presents to hubs strategically placed all around the world before they travel the final few miles on December 24th to find their way under the Christmas tree.